Tropical Storm Sonia (2013): Preparations and impact

 In advance of Sonia, a Tropical Storm Watch was ordered for the coast of Sinaloa from Topolobampo to La Cruz, late on November 2.
 This was later upgraded to a Tropical Storm Warning from Altata to Mazatlán, Sinaloa at 9:00 UTC the next day, with a Tropical Storm Watch remaining from Altata to Topolobampo.
 Though just 24 hours later, all watches and warnings for Sinaloa were discontinued by the Government of Mexico.
 An overall green alert was issued for Mexico by the Global Disaster Alert and Coordination System (GDACS), signifying a low-level of danger.
 Secretariat of Security and Civilian Protection (SSCP) declared an orange alert for southern Baja California Sur, a yellow alert for central and southern Sinaloa, a green alert for northern Baja California Sur, northern Sinaloa, southern Sonora, southern Chihuahua, Durango, Nayarit, Zacatecas, and the Islas Marías.
 In addition, a blue alert was put in effect for central Sonora and central Chihuahua.
 Ahead of the storm, classes were cancelled in five municipalities of Sinaloa.
 Local officials prepared more than 60 temporary shelters in Cabo San Lucas and Sinaloa.
 The Port of Cabo San Lucas shut down on November 3 with the threat of Sonia, closing to ships with more than 500 tons (1 million lbs.) of cargo.
 Tourists boats meant for water activities were also prohibited from leaving port.
 As a precautionary measure, over 1,000 residents were evacuated in the cities of Culiacán and Navolato.

 Sonia made landfall near El Dorado, Sinaloa as a rapidly weakening tropical storm on November 4, causing heavy rainfall over portions of Mexico.
 Several inches of precipitation was recorded in Cabo San Lucas along with winds of around 30 mph (50 km/h), as the storm passed close to the resort city.
 Heavy precipitation also occurred in the states of Nayarit, Jalisco, Durango, Chihuahua, and Aguascalientes.
 In Nayarit, one person was killed after being struck by lightning according to the Secretariat of National Defense (SEDENA).
+Overall damage was minor, with estimates in Sinaloa is estimated to be MXN$8.8 million (US$690,000).